How to Set up Google Ads Sitelinks

 Google Ads manager dashboard showing how to set up sitelinks for your ad

-• Select your Campaign or Ad Group
+• Select your Campaign or Ad Group in the Google Ads Manager dashboard

 • Click “Ads & extensions” in the left-hand menu